 How Do Immigration Officials Use Form I-94?

-For example, students on F-1 visas can stay in the United States if they have post-completion OPT approval, even after their visa stamp expires, as long as they remain students.
+For example, students on F-1 visas can stay in the U.S. if they have post-completion Optional Practical Training (OPT) approval — even after their visa stamp expires — as long as they remain students.
 They will need to renew their visa stamp after leaving the United States so they can re-enter in F-1 status to continue working on OPT.

 The I-94 travel record also indicates when you entered and left the United States in the past.
 This record can be essential to prove you entered the country lawfully and did not overstay your visa.
 You may also need this information for specific government agency processes, such as applying for a driver’s license.